sbobek/bananapiano/README.md

   * Project uses two approaches to create banana piano whith better sound effects than on Arduino buzzers:
     * [BananaPiano at Hackster](https://www.hackster.io/Baloo/banana-piano-5bb8b5) (simple, yet poor quality)
     * [Capacitive Sensors approach](https://www.instructables.com/id/Capacitive-Touch-Arduino-Keyboard-Piano/) (greate response, still easy)
-  * In case of usage of CapacityBananaPiano (recommended), it is required to install CaopacitySensor (v.0.5.1)
+  * In case of usage of CapacityBananaPiano (recommended), it is required to install CaopacitiveSensor (v.0.5.1)
-  * Is is based on RXTX library for reading from serial port.
-Instruction to install: [RXTX](http://playground.arduino.cc/Interfacing/Java).
-Alternatively you can use the RXTX binaries that are located within this repository: [RXTX-2-2-20081207](./RXTX-2-2-20081207)
+  * Is is based on [jSerialComm](https://github.com/Fazecast/jSerialComm) library for communication with arduino via serial ports
-  * For linux you simpoly run: `sudo apt-get install librxtx-java`
   * It is based on Midi synthesizer from javax: [MIDI](https://docs.oracle.com/javase/tutorial/sound/MIDI-synth.html), but in the project there is also available solution that does not require additional libraries and is based on sound synthesiser was taken from [csonder](https://github.com/csonder/Sound-Synthesizer)

 ## Diagram for Arduino